Gyanendu01/HTML-CSS-PROJECT03/README.md

 # Nike UI Clone
-## Live Preview
+## Preview
-You can view the live preview of this website [here](https://gyanendu01.github.io/HTML-CSS-PROJECT03/).
+You can view the this website by running the index.html file.

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
 Any improvements, bug fixes, or new features are welcome!